iamtheyammer/data-science-sp25/challenges/c07-monte-carlo-assignment.md

 - You chose a correct value of `stat(x, y)` when `x, y` is *outside* the circle.
 Why did you choose this value?
-  - I looked inside the graph above (the orange and black one), and saw that 0.9, 0.9 is outside the circle.
+  - The probability that a random point falls inside the circle is area_circle/area_square = pi/4.
+Therefore, 4\*stat will be pi.
 - You chose a correct value of `stat(x, y)` when `x, y` is *inside* the circle.
 Why did you choose this value?
-  - I chose 0.5, 0.5 - I did the same thing as I did above (looking at the orange
+  - If a point is outside the circle it shouldn’t contribute towards pi.
+    Therefore, we count it as 0.

 ### **q3** Estimate $\pi$